LaunchCodeEducation/csharp-web-dev-curriculum/content/flow-collections/reading/list.md

 <!-- TODO: create repo for these examples  && Link to chapter 1's how to clone a project. -->

 Before going any further, we suggest you run the `ListGradebook` program in Visual Studio.
-This program is in `*** LINK TO REPO ***`.
+This program is in [csharp-web-dev-examples](https://github.com/LaunchCodeEducation/csharp-web-dev-examples) repository.
 Once you’ve forked and cloned the repository following the directions on how to [clone a C# project](LINK TO CHAPTER 1), let’s look at what is happening in the source code.

 ```csharp{linenos=table}
 List<string> students = new List<string>();